shaundon/truemetrics-poc/README.md

    npm install
    ```

+2. Make a copy of `config.example.json` and name it `config.json`.
+Then enter the correct API key.

-2. Run the app on Android
+3. Run the app on Android

    ```bash
     npm run android
    ```

-3. Start streaming Android logs
+4. Start streaming Android logs

 In a separate tab: